Using Earn-Outs to Bridge the Price Gap Even In Poor Economic Times

 The earn-out needs to be structured carefully so that sellers have a realistic chance of meeting the earn-out provisions.
 The first point of negotiation should be to negotiate the highest up-front payment as possible.
 Then, consider how the earn-out is to be measured: profits, revenue, or other criteria such as turnover, net assets or other appropriate financial measures.

 Earn-outs are a common mechanism used in privately-held companies and also usually when the acquirer is a private equity group.
-An earn-out should be used to provide owners with some stable income over the next years and to reduce the risk of the buyer.
+An earn-out should be used to provide sellers with some stable income over the next years and to reduce the risk of the buyer.
 If not structured correctly, an earn-out can become a source of disdain instead of a benefit to both parties.
 At Orion Capital Group, we know how to ensure an earn-out with the best chance of success gets used and implemented.
 Please contact us to learn more whether you are thinking about selling down the road or you are already in due diligence on a deal with an earn-out.
-In our next North Star Newsletter we will talk about how to reduce risk when structuring an earn-out.